What are Flip-Flops and Latches?

 Any change in the J and K inputs have no effect at all until such time as a pulse comes along on the clock input.
 Only when the clock pulse happens are any changes in the inputs respected.
 This is in contrast to latches where changes in the inputs change the state of the latch immediately.

-Flip-flops are usually designed to only change state on one specific edge of the clock pulse.
-That is at the exact instant the pulse either arrives or at the exact point it disappears but not in between.
+One solution is modifying the flip-flop to only change state on one specific edge of the clock pulse.
+That is change state at the exact instant the pulse either arrives or at the exact point it disappears but not in between.
 The point at which the clock pulse changes from 0 to 1 is called the rising edge and the point where it goes from 1 to 0 is the falling edge.

 Diagram shows a single clock pulse with the rising and falling edges labelled.

-A circuit for a JK flip-flop that works on a rising clock edge is as follows:
+A circuit for a JK flip-flop that works on a rising clock edge is as follows.
+Here we have placed an additional AND gate with an inverter in front of the clock input:

 Circuit diagram for a JK flip-flop with a rising edge detector.